PFCCLab/PPOCRLabel/README.md

 ### Recent Update

+- 2024.11:
+  - Add `label_font_path` parameter to change the font of the label.
 - 2024.09:
   - Added `Re-recognition` and `Auto Save Unsaved changes` features.
 For usage details, please refer to the "11.
 Additional Feature Description" in the "2.1 Operational Steps" section below.
   - Added the parameter `--img_list_natural_sort`, which defaults to natural sorting for the left image list.
 After configuring this parameter, character sorting will be used to easily locate images based on character order.